Last Updated on May 28, 2026

 Tax bands and rates

-Tax band | Range | I | CG | D |
+| Tax band | Range | I | CG | D |

-Personal allowance | up to £12,570 | 0% | 0% | 0% |
+| Personal allowance | up to £12,570 | 0% | 0% | 0% |

-Basic rate | from £12,570 to £50,270 | 20% | 18% | 8.75% |
+| Basic rate | from £12,570 to £50,270 | 20% | 18% | 10.75% |

-Higher rate | from £50,271 to £125,140 | 40% | 24% | 33.75% |
+| Higher rate | from £50,271 to £125,140 | 40% | 24% | 35.75% |

-Additional rate | Over £125,140 | 45% | 24% | 39.35% |
+| Additional rate | Over £125,140 | 45% | 24% | 39.35% |

 The above rates are applicable for England, Wales, and Northern Ireland.
-Scotland has different bands and rates : Income Tax in Scotland: Current rates – GOV.UK
+Scotland has different bands and rates: Income Tax in Scotland: Current rates – GOV.UK

 How to calculate your tax bill – Which?

-If you qualify for the full personal allowance of £12,570 (tax code 1257L), the first £12,570 of your income is taxed at 0%.
-The next £37,700 of your income is taxed at 20%.
-Income over £50,270 is taxed at 40% and income over £125,140 is taxed at 45%.
+If you have the standard tax code 1257L, you receive the full personal allowance of £12,570, meaning the first £12,570 of your income is tax-free.
+The next £37,700 is taxed at 20%, taking you up to the £50,270 higher rate threshold.
+Income between £50,270 and £125,140 is taxed at 40%, and anything above £125,140 is taxed at the additional rate of 45%.

-Capital gains
+Capital gains tax

 Dividends